c3lang/c3-web/src/content/docs/Language Common/vectors.md

 - `.comp_ge(other)` - return a boolean vector with a component wise ">="
 - `.comp_ne(other)` - return a boolean vector with a component wise "!="

-Dot methods available for scalar values, such as `ceil`, `fma` etc are in general also available for vectors.
+Dot methods available for scalar values (such as `ceil`, `fma`, etc) are in general also available for vectors.

 ## Swizzling